phze22/Online-Misogyny-in-Danish-Bajer/README.md

-This is the data repository proposed in the paper:

 # Annotating Online Misogyny

+This is the repository presented in the paper "Annotating Online Misogyny" from ACL 2021.

-## Annotated Corpus in Danish sampled from Twitter, Facebook, Reddit published at ACL 2021.
+Annotated Corpus in Danish sampled from Twitter, Facebook, Reddit.

-For more information, see the paper [here](http://www.derczynski.com/papers/annotating_online_misogyny.pdf)
+For more information, see the [stromberg.ai/publication/aom](https://stromberg.ai/publication/aom/).

-Data access for research purposes:
+### Data access:

+Access to the data can be granted under NDA for research purposes.
-Please fill in [this form](https://forms.gle/MPdV8FG8EUuS1MdS6) to get submit a request.
+Please fill in [this form](https://forms.gle/MPdV8FG8EUuS1MdS6) to submit a request.

+By filling the form you submit a request for access to *data* and *annotation*.

+### Repository details

 The repository exists of: